 Our AmericaU life-skills learning platform has already engaged over 10 million students in learning around the world - with no requirement for a teacher or classroom time.

 It's like a "life simulator" university program for primary school kids, that teaches resilience and life-skills in just 30-60 minutes per day of fun learning.

 Here's a summary of what AmericaU does and how it benefits the kids.

 You can go to www.AmericaU.com to find out more.

-When your child registers for AmericaU, they will become a superhero through their online avatar.
+When your child registers for AmericaU, they will enroll in a "virtual college" and start doing and learning the things that real college students do.
+They also learn superpowers that help them become a superhero through their online avatar.
 They learn and master life-skills by developing their superpowers in the game and in real life.

 They will become a showcase of how different kids can learn critical life-skills on their own.